marcusoftnet/ypkbksite/README.md

 ## Todo
 * Allow user to override slugname for clinics and hospitals
+* Get content for modal windows as shown http://stackoverflow.com/questions/12190119/bootstrap-modal-show-event.
+Don't need to return everything on first request.
+But what is reloaded?
+* Set up caching for images
+* Consider moving CDN-stuff to heroku and cache it

 ## Refactoring ideas

 ## Doing (2)
-* Clean up HTML from validation error https://validator.w3.org/check?uri=http%3A%2F%2Fypkbksite.herokuapp.com%2F&charset=%28detect+automatically%29&doctype=Inline&group=0
 * input data in production database

 ## Done
+* Clean up HTML from validation error https://validator.w3.org/check?uri=http%3A%2F%2Fypkbksite.herokuapp.com%2F&charset=%28detect+automatically%29&doctype=Inline&group=0
 * Make fav-logo transparant
 * Set the app name of the site when doing Add to homescreen
 * Google Analytics setup